brianpbyers/intro-ionic/README.md

 The newest version of Ionic allows you to create an app in one line.
 Use [this guide](https://ionicframework.com/getting-started/) to get started.

+When creating your first app, it will ask if you want to get automatic updates.
+Type `y` when prompted.

-When creating your first app, you will be asked to `Create a free Ionic account`.
+When creating your first app, you will also be asked to `Create a free Ionic account`.
 This will allow you to test your app on your phone, so type `y` when prompted.
 Fill in all the fields in the signup dialog that opens.

 Enter a name for your first app.